-Michael Francis Roberts
+Michael Francis Roberts (1900 - 1940)

-William and Louise had a son, Michael Francis Roberts, [b Birkenhead 1900, 1st qt] who was called Frank.
+Timothy and Margaret had a son, Michael Francis Roberts, [b Birkenhead 1900, 1st qt] who was called Frank.
 The story within the family is that Frank was drowned when he fell from a ship near Canada, possibly in mysterious circumstances.
 Michael Frances Roberts died on war service on 2 December 1940.
 His Probate record states that he was living at 81 Milton Road, Waterloo, Hampshire (more likely to be 'Waterlooville, Hants' or 'Waterloo, Lancs') and probate was granted at Llandudno to his widow, Mary Roberts.
 The CWGC record states that he was the First Radio Officer in the Merchant Navy, aboard MV Victor Ross (London) when he died, aged 44 (Frank would have been 40), and that his wife was Mary Christina Roberts of Dublin (she may have moved there subsequently).